Celebrate Amsterdam’s 750 year anniversary

 Winter on the Amsterdam canals

 Winter might actually be the best time of year to visit Amsterdam.
 You might not be guaranteed good weather but that isn’t guaranteed at any time of year in the Netherlands.
-The streets and attractions will be less crowded and the city atmosphere is just lovely at this time of year.
+The streets and attractions will be less crowded and the atmosphere in the city is just lovely this time of year.

 The season of sparkling lights